19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Foreword/Author's Notes/Making Ancestries.md

 ### On "Half" Ancestries / Races

-I strongly, *strongly*, recommend against "half" ancestries unless you really know what you're doing and how to do it without getting real weird about the purity of your elven blood and making your players uncomfortable.
+I strongly, *strongly*, recommend against "half" ancestries unless you really know what you're doing and how to do it without getting real weird about the "purity of your elven blood" and making your players uncomfortable.
 I prefer ancestries to be pretty light, so my solution would just be to work with the player about how this character fits into the world and ask them to mechanically just pick one of the abilities.

 ### Categories for Custom Ancestries